Connecting Through Picture Books: Stories About Making Friends

 The Day Saida Arrived explores the experiences of immigration and adjusting to new environments, the importance of communication and language exchange, open-mindedness in embracing different cultures, empathy and respect in fostering inclusivity.

 The Day You Begin by Jacqueline Woodson

-Read to promote discussions on empathy, identity, growth mindset, open-mindedness, relationship skills, self-awareness and self-esteem.
+Integrate this book into your curriculum to facilitate discussions on empathy, identity, a sense of belonging, a growth mindset, open-mindedness, relationship skills, self-awareness, and self-esteem.

 The Garden of Inside-Outside by Chiara Mezzalama

 In 1981, Chiara moved to Tehran to be with her father, the Italian ambassador to Iran.
-She discovers a neglected, walled garden that seemed a world away from the war going on in the city.
+She discovers a neglected, walled garden that seems a world away from the war going on in the city.
 A boy, Massoud, climbs over the wall and drops into the garden.
 Despite their lack of a common language, they make friends, and Chiara’s life changes.

 This book, translated from French, supports discussions on conflict, asking questions, nature and communication.

 Gustavo, the Shy Ghost by Flavia Z. Drago

 A timid ghost struggles to make friends because he is invisible to others.
 Despite his fears, Gustavo courageously invites everyone to his violin concert on the Day of the Dead.
 In doing so, he makes new friends and learns to overcome his shyness.
 This picture book promotes discussions about fears, Hispanic culture, and making friends.